2015 Cohort - Elementary Education (MAE)

 Application of developmental psychology to the scope and depth of science instruction; analysis of strengths and weaknesses of alternative science programs including initial and subsequent costs, facility requirements and implementation difficulties.
 Prerequisite(s): ELEMECML 4142/ELEMECML 5142 or ELEMECML 4150/ELEMECML 5150 or consent of department.

-ELEMECML 6289 Seminar in Multicultural Education -- 3 unit(s)
+ELEMECML 6286 Studies in Multicultural Education -- 3 unit(s)

 - Summer 2016